knpuniversity/blog/symfony-reproducer.md

 If we can create a simple Symfony app that shows the bug, then it's 10x, no 50x more likely that your friendly neighborhood Symfony contributor will swing in to save the day.

-> [!TIP]
+***TIP
-> In general, pull requests (like described in steps 3 and 4 above) are more likely to catch the eye
+In general, pull requests (like described in steps 3 and 4 above) are more likely to catch the eye of maintainers than issues (even a PR that only includes a failing test).
-> of maintainers than issues (even a PR that only includes a failing test).
+***

 ## What is a Reproducer